AS & A Level Choices

 They also learn about the wider impact of ICT on society in general.

-At AS and A Level, Applied ICT is undertaken over a two year period.
-In certain circumstances, it may be possible to complete both AS and A2 in a single year.
+At AS and A Level, ICT is undertaken over a two year period.

-The qualification is assessed partly through ongoing coursework activities and partly through an online practical examination.
+The qualification is assessed partly through an online practical examination and partly by written examination.

 International AS and A Level Law is seen by universities and employers as proof of an understanding of the main principles of the law in England and Wales.
 Successful International AS and A Level Law students gain lifelong skills, including: